- Pro Video

 - Used Dept

-As with so many consumer products these days, selecting a projector can be daunting, since there are just so many options.
-However, choosing the right projector is pretty simple as long as you can supply three pieces of information:
+As with so many consumer products these days, selecting a projector can be a walk in the park when you are armed with the correct informaiton—there are just so many options.
+Choosing the right projector is a pretty simple process as long as you know these prerequisites:

 At this point you might be thinking, “Great.
 But I can't answer any of those questions."
 Or, "I plan to take my projector on the road and could be using it anywhere."
 Often, with a little forethought, the “I don't know” can be whittled down to a fairly good educated guess.
 If not, you are not completely out of luck.
 In addressing each topic, we will suggest your best bet when confronted with unknowns.